hci-a-if-its-2019/final-project-tim0/README.md

 2. visit etc.if.its.ac.id
 2. Register a new account
 3. Login
-4. Find class schedule
+4. Find class in specific schedule
-5. Find attendance list in some class
+5. look for absences in certain course
-6. Download apk with highest rating
+6. Download apk with the highest rate
 7. Logout
 8. Login with another account